July 1, 2018

 Candidates should submit their applications electronically to (https://apply.interfolio.com/52325).
 This should consist of a letter of application, a curriculum vitae, three confidential letters of recommendation, a writing sample, and syllabi for two proposed courses.
 Review of applications will begin on November 15, 2018, and continue until the position is filled.
 Completed applications received by this date will be assured of full consideration.

-Amherst College is a private undergraduate liberal arts college with 1800 students and more than 200 faculty members.
-Located in the Connecticut River Valley of western Massachusetts, Amherst participates with Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts in the Five-College Consortium.
-Candidates should have a strong commitment to undergraduate and interdisciplinary teaching in a liberal arts context, and a well-articulated plan for sustained research.
+Amherst College is a private undergraduate liberal arts college with 1,800 students and more than 200 faculty members.
+The average class size at Amherst College is nineteen.
+Located in the Connecticut River Valley of western Massachusetts, Amherst participates with Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts in the Five College consortium.

 Amherst College is an equal opportunity employer and encourages persons of all genders, persons of color, and persons with disabilities to apply.
 The college is committed to enriching its educational experience and its culture through the diversity of its faculty, administration, and staff.